LEARNAcademy/syllabus/cat-tinder/frontend/jest-enzyme.md

 This test, unfortunately, isn't terribly useful and we want to have tests for our specific components.
 So we can delete this file since we don't need it.

 ## Enzyme
 Enzyme uses Jest and layers on __React__ specific functionality.
-Adding Enzyme makes working with React components even better, by allowing us to call up and render a component or page for us.
+Adding Enzyme makes working with React components even better, by allowing us to render a component or page for us and allow us to query the elements rendered.

 Additionally, much like React's "hot-reload" when we run our React server, once we run `yarn test` it will continue to run and watch our file structure for any changes and re-run the test automatically for us.